Emieligeter/htmlgraphics-jspdf-example/README.md

    Insert `inlineDynamicImports: true` to the output section for onInit.ts inside `rollup.config.js` on line 16.

-4. Add the following code to `onInit.ts`
+4. Add the following code to `src/onInit.ts`

    ```js
    import "./style.css";